 Ineligible expenses include, but are not limited to:

 - Mortgage payments

 - Expenses related to other family members (i.e. food, healthcare, child/parent-care)

 - Non-essential expenses including credit card debt or student loans

 While housing and utilities expenses may be requested for your general household, other eligible expenses may only be requested for your own individual purposes.
 If you receive a grant, you will be required to certify your use of the funds for the expenses itemized in your application, and provide copies of your tax returns for the last two years you have filed.

-Please check back here, or sign up for our newsletter, to receive updates on future cycles.
-If you have questions, contact the Rauschenberg Grants Coordinator at [email protected], or 212-366-6900 x 239.
+If you have questions, contact the Rauschenberg Grants Coordinator at [email protected] or 212-366-6900 x 239.